alefanalytics/blog/_posts/2021-11-19-xva-1-introduction-ccr-cva.md

 - *eligible collateral* types and currencies: cash, AAA bonds, etc.;
 - the *frequency* of collateral exchange, etc.

+Collateral agreements are signed between most banks, as well as some major non-financial institutions.

 In the presence of collateral balance of $$C$$, the exposure becomes:

 $$